KTM owner buys Husqvarna motorcycle brand from BMW

 KTM by comparison has a strong position in the segment in which Husqvarna competes, with roughly 30 percent of the global market share in motocross and 50 percent in enduro, according to Pierer.

-When asked whether he was concerned the two brands might cannibalise each other's sales, he admitted there would be a slight effect.
+When asked whether he was concerned the two brands might cannibalize each other's sales, he admitted there would be a slight effect.

 Overall, however, the Husqvarna brand would help it take share away from Honda (7267.T), Yamaha (7272.T), Kawasaki (7012.T) and Suzuki (7269.T).